-- The sustainability bond's formal concept, defined processes and (announced) disclosures are largely aligned with the Green Bond Principles (Part I of this Second Party Opinion). - The overall sustainability quality of the bond and the sustainability performance of each of the funded projects in terms of sustainability benefits and risk avoidance and minimisation is good (Part II of this Second Party Opinion). - The country, which the issuer forms part of, shows a good sustainability performance (Part III of this Second Party Opinion).
+- The sustainability bond's formal concept, defined processes and (announced) disclosures are largely aligned with the Green Bond Principles (Part I of this Second Party Opinion). - The overall sustainability quality of the bond and the sustainability performance of each of the funded projects in terms of sustainability benefits and risk avoidance and minimisation is good (Part II of this Second Party Opinion). - oekom's controversy assessment, which was conducted on sizable projects only, did not reveal any controversial activities or practices that could be attributed to the German State of North Rhine-Westphalia (Part II of this Second Party Opinion). - The country, which the issuer forms part of, shows a good sustainability performance (Part III of this Second Party Opinion).

-There are some aspects for which more specific selection or performance criteria would be recommended as it could still add to the overall quality of the Sustainability Bond:
+There are some aspects that could add to the overall quality of future Sustainability Bond issuances:

-• Quantitative targets or requirements concerning energy efficiency improvements for projects in categories F. Sustainable urban development and G. Modernisation of educational and public health facilities (e.g. required efficiency improvement of 20%).

-- Comprehensive environmental standards for projects in categories C. Public transportation and local mobility, F. Sustainable urban development and G. Modernisation of educational and public health facilities (e.g. noise mitigation, minimisation of environmental impact during construction work). - Transparency regarding the occurrence of fatal accidents at all construction sites.
-Data is missing for category G. Modernisation of educational and public health facilities.
+- Quantitative targets or requirements concerning energy efficiency improvements for projects in categories F. Sustainable urban development and G. Modernisation of educational and public health facilities (e.g. required efficiency improvement of 20%). - Comprehensive environmental standards for projects in categories C. Public transportation and local mobility, F. Sustainable urban development and G. Modernisation of educational and public health facilities (e.g. noise mitigation, minimisation of environmental impact during construction work).